Reward For Mollie Tibbetts Hits $277K, Father Believes She’s Still Alive With Someone Familiar

-The reward the family is offering for the safe return of the missing University of Iowa student Mollie Tibbetts is ballooning a record-breaking $277,178.
+The reward the family is offering for the safe return of the missing University of Iowa student Mollie Tibbetts is ballooning to a record-breaking $277,178.
 ABC News reports the sudden spike in the reward total comes after all the donations from the weekend were added.
 In total, 141 donors consisting of both individuals and businesses have contributed to the reward total for the safe return of Mollie.

 Relatives of the Iowa college student still remain hopeful Mollie is still alive but has potentially been kidnapped.
 Speaking to Fox News, Mollie’s father believes his daughter may be with someone she is familiar with that has gotten in over their head.